-Thank you for visiting our Community Fundraising Page!
+Thank you for visiting our Fundraising Page!
 Donating through this website is simple, fast and totally secure.
 It is also the most efficient way to support our fundraising efforts.
 Many thanks for your support -- and don't forget to forward this to anyone who you think might want to donate too!

 Our stand was after all originally inspired by a school's stand.
 We believe that Smithville School was the first elementary school to run an Alex's Lemonade Stand through their G.E.M.
 Classes.
 Since our mom teaches at that school, she found out about Alex and brought the story home to us...read more to find out how we got started!